ethyca/fides/docs/fides/docs/glossary.md

 - the system matches the rule's data subject categories
 - the system qualifier matches the rule's qualifier

-To evaluate a system against a policy, we evaluate all rules and take the _most_ restricive interpretation
+To evaluate a system against a policy, we evaluate all rules and take the _most_ restricive interpretation.

 ### A Complete Policy